backand/simple-noterious-app/README.md

 ## Manage users

+Once the main functionality is completed, we need to configure the users portion of our application.
+Below we'll look at two ways to manage use of the app: via user sign-up, and via public anonymous access.

 #### Sign-up

-In order to let others sign-up to your app, you would need to make sure the sign-up token is valid in the main app config section
+In the previous steps, we updated our API Sign-Up token in the angular code to match the value provided in our application's Backand dashboard.
+First, let's verify that that token is still valid.

-* In Backand dashboard under Security & auth --> Configuration copy the API Sign-up Token
+1. In Backand dashboard under "Security & auth --> Configuration," copy the API Sign-up Token provided.
+2. Open your local copy of Noterious.js (located in the app's 'src' folder under 'app/Noterious.js').
-* In the 'app/Noterious.js' file in the .config section make sure you have this line BackandProvider.setSignUpToken('Your-SignUp-Token');
+3. In the .config section of Noterious.js, make sure you have this line: BackandProvider.setSignUpToken('##########');
-* Replace the token you copy with the 'Your-SignUp-Token'

-- To test it in the demo, click the logout option at the upper right corner, and do sign in with 'new User?' checkbox is marked.

-In the code:
+4. Ensure the value provided in this function matches the value you recorded in step 1.

+Now, in order to enable user registration, we need to make our app public.
+To do this:

+1. Open the application's Backand dashboard.
+2. Navigate to 'Security & Auth --> Configuration'
+3. Click the toggle next to "Public App" to enable any user to register for your application

+Once this is done, users can now register for your application through the login page.
+To test this in your local application, log out of the app by clicking on the "logout" option in the upper right corner.
+Next, sign in to your application with a new email address and password, making sure to check the "New user?" checkbox.

+The code to manage user registration has already been written for you!
+You can see how this is done by examining the code in the following locations:
-* To make the sign-up in the Angular code need to call **Backand.signup**(firstName, lastName, email, password, confirmPassword) - see 'app/common/models/user-model.js' file.
+* User registration is handled in file 'src/app/common/models/user-model.js' - search for the call to **Backand.signup**(firstName, lastName, email, password, confirmPassword) in function `self.register`
-* For social login just call **Backand.socialSignUp**(provider).
-At the moment the options are: 'google', 'github', 'facebook'
+* Social networking login functionality is handled in the same file ('src/app/common/models/user-model.js') with the function **Backand.socialSignUp**(provider).
+At the moment the options are: 'google', 'github', 'facebook'.
+This can be found in the function `self.socialLogin

 #### Public access with Anonymous

-You can configure Backand to allow anyone without registration or username/password to access the data.
-* To enable public access enable 'Anonymous Access' under Security & auth --> Configuration page.
+In addition to registered users, you can also configure your Backand application to allow anyone to access your site - without any need to register or log in.
+We did this during the initial application setup, so we should only need to verify that this is already done.
+To enable anonymous acess:
+* Open the 'Security & Auth --> Configuration' section of the Backand dashboard.
+* Enable anonymous access by clicking the toggle next to "Anonymous Access"
-* Select the role of the anonymous user gets, this will determent what the user can do and view.
-We recommend no more then read-only access but you can select any role.
+* Select the role for anonymous users by picking a role from the "Anonymous users assigned role" dropdown (in the example above we selected 'ReadOnly') access for anonymous users.
+This setting determines what anonymous users can see and do in your application.
+We recommend restricting anonymous users to a read-only level role, but you can of course select any role you desire.
-* In this example we selected 'Read-Only' role.
-* Copy the 'Anonymous Token' and make sure it match the one in the .config section in 'app/Noterious.js' file.
+* Copy the 'Anonymous Token' and make sure it matches the value recorded in the .config section of the 'app/Noterious.js' file we worked with in the previous step.

 ## Upload to AWS S3